chemerisuk/better-ajaxify/README.md

 ```

 ## Determine strategy for browser history
-There are two main strategies that allows you to work with browser history (so back/forward buttons will work properly): using [HTML5 History API](https://developer.mozilla.org/en/docs/DOM/Manipulating_the_browser_history) or via __hashchange__ event.
+There are two main strategies that allows you to work with browser history (so back/forward buttons will work properly): using [HTML5 History API](https://developer.mozilla.org/en/docs/DOM/Manipulating_the_browser_history) (`better-ajaxify-pushstate.js`) or via __hashchange__ event (`better-ajaxify-hashchange.js`).
 Each has it's own advantages and disadvantages.

 ### HTML5 History API